rxl7906/Amigonet/README.md

 ## Usage

 1. Use header.mak to generate the make file and use the make file to create the executable.
 (If already made, skip this step)
 2. Type "./amigosim" to create a amigonet.
+Or type "./amigosim < scenario1.txt" to redirect the input directly.
 3. See "scenario1.txt" for input test cases.

-Instead of step 2:
-1. Type "./amigosim < scenario1.txt" to redirect the input directly.

 ## History